Home

 The second half of the year introduces foundational financial literacy concepts.
 Students explore the value of saving, borrowing, and investing money, along with understanding credit cards and responsible financial decisions.
 Through hands-on activities and engaging discussions, they build a strong base for future financial responsibility.

-8th Grade Shark Tank Elective
+8th Grade Maker Space Elective

 National History Day Program Co-Coordinator